Overview

 Prevention

 There is no sure way to prevent vaginal cancer.
-However, you may reduce your risk if you:
+However, you may lower your risk if you:

-• Ask your doctor about the HPV vaccine.
-Receiving a vaccination to prevent HPV infection may reduce your risk of vaginal cancer and other HPV-related cancers.
-Ask your doctor whether an HPV vaccine is appropriate for you.
+Receiving a shot to prevent HPV infection may lower the risk of vaginal cancer and other HPV-related cancers.
+Ask your healthcare team whether an HPV vaccine is right for you.

 Vaginal cancer care at Mayo Clinic